Saphan Han

 Later in the reign of King Phutthaloetla Naphalai (Rama II), when Saphan Han was in poor shape, it was rebuilt with two planks, though it could no longer turn as it once did.
 During the reign of King Mongkut (Rama IV), a steel frame was added, and the bridge floor remained movable with the aid of a pulley system to allow boats to pass through.

 In the reign of King Chulalongkorn (Rama V), it was rebuilt as a corridor-style wooden bridge about 1.5 m wide.
 The interior was divided into small rooms used as shops.
 The design was modeled after the Rialto Bridge in Venice and the Ponte Vecchio in Florence, both historic bridges in Italy.
 There were also footpaths and small shophouses along each side of the canal, making the area a bustling trade centre.

 It became one of the most photographed bridges in Bangkok.
+The bridge retained its small room structures at least until the early reign of King Ananda Mahidol (Rama VIII) about 1934–1935.
 The present-day Saphan Han is a reinforced concrete structure built in 1962, but the name has been preserved to commemorate the original bridge.